Ammarahmed1263/movies_app/README.md

 // TODO:IN PROGRESS:

+- add social login
+- find a way to set i18n language correctly 'from user firestore'
+- introduce welcome screen + handle language and theme there
+- getUserProfile function is called in app.tsx and themecontext before user is authenticated

+- add similar movies section in movie details
 - check what happens in redux
-- FAQ
-- add social login
-- member details redesign
-- homepage categories

   // HIGH PRIORITY:

 - support landscape mode "youtube modal"
-- introduce welcome screen + handle language and theme there
 - fix ios voice search "delete search then clicking mic restores the search key - problem with voice start and end'
-- getUserProfile function is called in app.tsx and themecontext before user is authenticated
-- find a way to set i18n language correctly 'from user firestore'
+- store notification in firestore to toggle

 // LOWER PRIORITY:

 - fix native device theme switch not working
 - fix lag with arabic in android "deffered"
-- use app responsive size "in progress"